Experimental Demonstration of a Decentralized Electromagnetic Formation Flying Control Using Alternating Magnetic Field Forces: Experiment Setup

-The experimental platform is shown in Fig.~\ref{fig:testbed}.
+} The experimental platform is shown in Fig.~\ref{fig:testbed}.
 The testbed includes four Cylone Pro air blowers, two Eisco PH0362A Linear Air Tracks, and three custom-designed one-dimensional electromagnetic actuation system (EAS) units.
 Each air track is attached to one Cylone Pro air blower.
 The air blowers supply the required air pressure to the linear air tracks.
-The EAS units sit on four air track gliders to allow for low friction motion of the units on the air track.
+The EAS units sit on four air track gliders to allow for low-friction motion of the units on the air track.
 The air tracks are mounted on an aluminum jig-plate which is mounted on a flat and level surface table.

 Each EAS unit has an electromagnetic coil and an electrical and electronics platform.
 Each electromagnetic coil has an area of $A= 0.1\pi^2$ m$^2$ and consists of $N= 500$ turns of 22 gauge copper wire.
+The inductance of each coil is 71 mH, resistance is 16 ohms, and the capacitance is below the measurement threshold (100 pF).
 The electrical and electronics platforms include all components needed to supply power to the electromagnetic coils.
-The power electronics consist of two lithium-ion polymer batteries, two Vicor DC-DC converters, and a Copley Controls Junus JSP-090-10 amplifier, as shown in \Cref{fig:EAS_unit}.
+The power electronics consist of 2 lithium-ion polymer batteries, 2 Vicor DC-DC converters, and a Copley Controls Junus JSP-090-10 amplifier, as shown in \Cref{fig:EAS_unit}.
+Bench tests confirm that the amplifiers can produce sinusoidal current commands at the frequencies used in the experiments (i.e., 10~Hz, 20~Hz) without generating common harmonics that could compromise the accuracy of the time-averaged force calculation. \Cref{fig:freq_specbench_tests} provides the power spectrum from bench tests, where the amplifier is commanded at 10~Hz and 20~Hz.
+As shown, the amplifier is able to produce the desired commands without cross-coupling harmonics.

-Each EAS unit has an Arduino Due microcontroller which is responsible for data acquisition and feedback control.
+Each EAS unit has an Arduino Due microcontroller, which is responsible for data acquisition and feedback control.
 An XBee radio frequency (RF) module is connected to an Arduino wireless secure digital (SD) shield, which is attached to the microcontroller.
-A coordinator Xbee RF module is also connected to a computer, enabling communication between the computer and the EAS units through a Digi XCTU application.
+A coordinator XBee RF module is also connected to a computer, enabling communication between the computer and the EAS units through a Digi XCTU application.
+The baud rate of the XBees are set at 115,200, and the data transmission frequency is 2.4 GHz.
+The satellites' Arduinos start the experiment simultaneously using a transmission of a 2.4 GHz synchronization signal from the XBee coordinator.
+The control is updated with period $T$, which is the same for all satellites.
+There was no significant time or frequency drift in the experiments; however, this could be a concern for long-duration maneuvers, necessitating periodic resynchronization of the satellites or adaptive frequency tuning.

 The outer EAS units have a single laser ranging module (STM VL53L0X) connected to the microcontroller, while the middle EAS unit has 2 laser-ranging modules on either side.
 The laser ranging modules are used to measure the unit’s position relative to the other unit.
 The laser ranging module is mounted on an aluminum plate, which forms the base of each EAS unit.
 The laser ranging module faces a white reflector that is mounted to the other EAS unit.